 - 8. require that all of the following persons have annually submitted a fully completed "Little League Official Volunteer Application" to the local league president, prior to the applicant assuming his/her duties for the current season: managers; coaches; Board of Directors members; and any other persons, volunteers, or hired workers, who provide regular service to the league and/or have repetitive access to, or contact with, players or teams.
 The "Little League Official Volunteer Application" must be maintained by the president of the local league Board of Directors for all persons named above, for a minimum of at least two years after the volunteer is no longer in the league.
 When it comes time to dispose of these records, they should be destroyed as they contain sensitive information.
-Failure to comply with this regulation may result in the suspension or revocation of tournament privileges and/or the local league's charter by action of the Charter or Tournament committees in Williamsport. - 9. conduct an annual background check on all persons that are required to complete a "Little League Official Volunteer Application" prior to the applicant assuming his/her duties for the current season.
-No local league shall permit any person to participate in any manner, whose background check reveals a conviction for, guilty plea, no contest plea, or admission to any crime involving or against a minor or minors.
-A local league may prohibit any individual from participating as a volunteer or hired worker, if the local league deems the individual unfit to work with minors.
-A local league must conduct a nationwide search that contains the applicable government sex offender registry data.
+Failure to comply with this regulation may result in the suspension or revocation of tournament privileges and/or the local league's charter by action of the Charter or Tournament committees in Williamsport. - conduct an annual background check on all persons that are required 9. to complete a "Little League Official Volunteer Application" prior to the applicant assuming his/her duties for the current season.
+A local league within the United States must conduct a nationwide background check utilizing First Advantage or another provider that is comparable to First Advantage in accessing background check records for sex offender registry data and other criminal records.
+Each year, Little League International provides each local league located within the United States one hundred twenty-five (125) free criminal background checks administered through First Advantage.
+First Advantage can be accessed at LittleLeague.org/ Background.
+Further information on how to utilize First Advantage, as well as how to conduct background checks, can be found at LittleLeague.org/ childprotectionprogram.
+Local leagues located outside the United States must conduct a comprehensive criminal background check, including checks in the relevant country, as well as that country's provinces/states and municipalities unless otherwise prohibited by the laws of the country of which the local league is located.

+No local league shall permit any person to participate in any manner whose background check reveals a conviction, guilty plea, no contest plea, or admission to any crime involving or against a minor or minors.
+All local leagues must take into consideration criminal records when making the determination whether the individual is unfit to participate in any manner in the league.

-Local leagues shall be required to determine the applicability of, and comply with, all State, local, and municipal laws, administrative rules and regulations, and municipal ordinances regarding background checks including, but not limited to, sex offender registry checks, criminal history records or reports, fingerprinting, certifications, or other requirements associated with volunteers, coaches, participants, and/or employees.
-Failure to comply with this regulation may result in the suspension or revocation of tournament privileges and/or the local league's charter by action of the Charter or Tournament committees in Williamsport.
+Local leagues shall be required to determine the applicability of, and comply with, all state, local, and municipal laws, administrative rules and regulations, and municipal ordinances regarding background checks including, but not limited to, sex offender registry checks, criminal history records or reports, fingerprinting, certifications, or other requirements associated with volunteers, coaches, participants, and/or employees.
+Failure to comply with this regulation may result in the suspension or revocation of tournament privileges and/or the local league's charter by action of the Charter or Tournament Committees in Williamsport.